DETAILED ACTION

 Since both Ohno et al. and Yazdanfar et al. teach a SiC epitaxial wafer, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention that the epitaxial layer disclosed by Ohno et al. can have a basal plane dislocation density of 0.1 pieces/cm2 or less, because (a) a density of dislocations including a density of basal plane dislocations is what one of ordinary skill in the art has been striving to reduce during an epitaxial growth of semiconductor materials including SiC such that semiconductor layers formed on the semiconductor materials would have a less defect density, and semiconductor devices formed on the semiconductor materials would have better performance, (b) Yazdanfar et al. disclose a method of forming an epitaxial SiC wafer where the basal dislocation density can be reduced, and (c) the claim is prima facie obvious without showing that the claimed range of the basal plane dislocation density achieves unexpected results relative to the prior art range.
 In re Woodruff, 16 USPQ2d 1935, 1937 (Fed.
 Cir.
 1990).
 See also In re Huang, 40 USPQ2d 1685, 1688 (Fed.
 Cir.
 1996) (claimed ranges of a result effective variable, which do not overlap the prior art ranges, are unpatentable unless they produce a new and unexpected result which is different in kind and not merely in degree from the results of the prior art).
 See also In re Boesch, 205 USPQ 215 (CCPA) (discovery of optimum value of result effective variable in known process is ordinarily within skill of art) and In re Aller, 105 USPQ 233 (CCPA 1955) (selection of optimum ranges within prior art general conditions is obvious).

-Further regarding claim 1, Ohno et al. in view of Yazdanfar et al. differ from the claimed invention by not showing that the epitaxial layer includes one or more surface triangular defects, a diameter of the SiC single crystal substrate is 150 mm or more, the intrinsic 3C triangular defect is a defect including a 3C polytype inside the epitaxial layer, and each of the surface triangular defects is a defect having a triangular shape when seen with the optical microscope.
+Further regarding claim 1, Ohno et al. in view of Yazdanfar et al. differ from the claimed invention by not showing that the epitaxial layer includes surface triangular defects, a diameter of the SiC single crystal substrate is 150 mm or more, the intrinsic 3C triangular defect is a defect including a 3C polytype inside the epitaxial layer, and when a same location on the surface of the epitaxial layer is observed, each of the surface triangular defects is a defect which does not glow with a photoluminescence light having a wavelength of 540 nm to 600 nm when irradiated with ultraviolet light, and each of the surface triangular defects is a defect having a triangular shape which is exposed in a surface microscope image obtained by using the confocal microscope with a differential interference contrast system, SICA.

 Yazdanfar et al. disclose that the substrates are 1.5 × 1.5 cm2 (lines 2-3 under Experimental).